top of page

 "This will never work."

 "Are you guys trying to give Miss Cramptry a contact high?"
+Roger asks in a serious tone.

 Homer and Apollo's bloodshot eyes meet.
 "Isn't regular admission like fifty bucks a person?"